jaltmayerpizzorno/d2k/README.md

 ## Other Darknet and YOLO

 Others came before me and did great things.
-Here are some:
+Here are some of them:

 - [Darknet YOLO project](https://pjreddie.com/darknet/yolo/)
 - [Darknet on GitHub](https://github.com/pjreddie/darknet)